ANXIETY THERAPY OSLO

 Most people do not lose the capacity for anxiety entirely, but they stop being controlled by it.
 The intensity reduces, the triggers become more specific, and the recovery time gets shorter.
 You also develop a different relationship to the anxiety itself.
 It becomes something you can notice and work with rather than something that overtakes you.

-The constant low-level negotiation of a new culture, the absence of familiar structures, the effort required to navigate language and social norms, all of this can lower your threshold for anxiety.
-What felt manageable at home can feel overwhelming when you are already using energy just to function in a foreign context.
-Expat anxiety is often compounded by isolation and the difficulty of finding people who understand what you are dealing with.
+Changes in routine, surroundings, or support can sometimes make anxiety feel more noticeable or harder to manage.
+The constant low-level negotiation of a new culture, the absence of familiar structures, the effort required to navigate language and social norms can all lower your threshold.
+What felt manageable before can feel more difficult when you are already using extra energy just to function.

 What can I do between therapy sessions to help with anxiety?

-Notice where the anxiety shows up in your body.
+Notice where the anxiety shows up for you.
 When you feel it rising, pause and ask what it is responding to.
 Sometimes just naming it, even silently, creates a small amount of distance.
 Avoid trying to force it away or judge yourself for feeling it.
-Breathing exercises can help in acute moments, but they are not a substitute for understanding what is driving the pattern.
+There is no single right approach, and we can explore what works best for you.

 How do I choose the right therapist for anxiety in Oslo?

 Look for someone who asks what the anxiety is responding to, not just how to manage it.
 The approach matters more than the credential.
 If you are an English speaker, working in your mother tongue makes a difference.
 Cultural context also matters.
-A therapist who understands the expat experience will recognise nuances that someone unfamiliar with that world might miss.
+A therapist who understands your background will recognise nuances that someone unfamiliar with that world might miss.

 What People Say